e-e-e/a-promise-queue/readme.md

 This is just another promise queue.
 Simple.

 + Native es6
-+ No concurency
++ With concurrency
 + Optional retry attempts for failed promises
-+ Option to use your faviour promise flavour (Bluebird, Q)
++ Option to use your favourite promise flavour (Bluebird, Q)

 ## Install